 ZIRMAX M

 These teeth restorations resist fracture and are long-lasting.
 They can be used for crowns and bridges, including long-span bridges.
-In addition, when the option is to layer porcelain over a substructure, this is the option used to fabricate the substructures.
+In addition, when the option is to layer porcelain over a substructure, this is the option used to fabricate the substructure.

 When compared to other zirconias on the market, ZIRMAX M offers 25 percent more translucency.